 Despite the conveniences of Remote Desktop Protocol, under certain circumstances it has become increasingly unsecure.
 How so?
 When RDP is configured to allow access from anywhere on the internet, it becomes highly susceptible to attacks.
 Hackers all over the world are constantly scanning the internet looking for devices configured for RDP.
 Once found, they will use tools to try and crack or break into your system.
 One example that is very common is the use of brute force utilities.
 This program can guess thousands of password possibilities every minute and typically it is only a matter of time before a password is “cracked.”

 Recommendation: Stop using RDP

-What if you currently access your network remotely using RDP?
+What if you currently access your network remotely using Remote Desktop Protocol?
 Our recommendation is to disable it A.S.A.P.
 There are more secure ways to access your network.
 Implement VPNs or technologies such as Direct Access which can provide you the necessary connectivity.
-If you absolutely cannot disable RDP at this time, then it is paramount you have a strong password and lockout policy.
+If you absolutely cannot disable RDP at this time, then it is paramount you have good password hygiene and lockout policy.
 This is the only way to protect or delay a hacker’s ability to access your systems.
 Many firewalls also have the ability to block access from specific countries.
 This technology is called Geo Blocking and can go a long way in providing additional layers of protection, especially for those companies that are not global in nature.

 Ultimately, act in some way…do something!
 Ignoring this growing threat could be devastating for your network and business.
 The lesson to take away from this is that threats are constantly evolving and we must adapt.

 Have any questions or concerns regarding RDP, passwords, or overall cybersecurity?
 Contact us at ADNET – we can help.